Supreme Court nominee Kavanaugh clears crucial Senate hurdle

 Confirmation would be a crowning achievement for Trump, his conservative base and Senate Majority Leader Mitch McConnell, R-Ky.

 Murkowski sat solemnly during the roll call and whispered "No" when it was her turn to vote.
-As the tally neared an end, she spoke with Collins, a Democratic friend.
-Both were surrounded by colleagues from both parties after the vote.
+As the tally neared an end, she spoke with Collins, a friend.
+The pair was surrounded by colleagues from both parties after the vote.

 All four lawmakers who'd been undeclared said little or nothing to reporters as they left the chamber.